-Learning ability: Graduates will be able/inclined to:
+Learning ability.
+Graduates will be able to:

-- Reflect on their own learning and competences and identify their personal learning needs and interests; - Function within international and culturally diverse professional and educational settings and look across the borders of their own field of study, home countries and cultures; - The ability to comprehend cultural limitations and restrictions: - To appreciate cultural differences.
+- Reflect on their own learning and competences and identify their personal learning needs and interests; - Function within international and culturally diverse professional and educational settings and look across the borders of their own field of study, home countries and cultures; - Comprehend cultural limitations and restrictions; - Appreciate cultural differences.